hackclub/hackclub/workshops/geometric_pattern/README.md

 Here, we're decrementing the R value by 2, incrementing the G value by 7, and the B value by 3.

-You can also try adding those three lines within the inner for-loop, which will modify the colors within each row.
+You can also try adding those three lines within the x while-loop, which will modify the colors within each row.

 Finally, we'll replace the arguments in `color()` with these variables, in both the `fill()` and `stroke()` function calls: